nus-cs2103-AY2324S1/ip/docs/README.md

 ### List, Mark, Unmark, Delete, Find, Update
 Nobita allow manipulation of stored tasks which includes:

-- view all exising tasks
+- View all exising tasks
-- marking and unmarking of tasks
+- Marking and unmarking of tasks
-- deleting of particular task
+- Deleting of particular task
-- finding of tasks with task name
+- Finding of tasks with task name
 - Update a exist task details

 Description of the feature.